The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-Over time, the sensors on your thermostat may get dirty.
-This can cause it to display in a wrong manner.
+Thermostat sensors may become dirty over time, which may cause the thermostat to display inaccurately.
 Monitoring your thermostat’s accuracy regularly by using a separate thermometer can help you avoid these problems and conserve energy.

-A malfunctioning sensor or calibration can also lead to your system continuously turning on and off that is known as short cycling.
-This can have a negative impact on your comfort as well as cause unnecessary wear and tears on the compressor.
-Fortunately the majority of these issues can be resolved with the simple act of replacing the thermostat’s batteries or resetting the breakers.
+A malfunctioning sensor or calibration could result in your system constantly turning on and off, which is referred to as short cycling.
+This can adversely affect your comfort, and cause unnecessary wear and tear on the compressor.
+Fortunately this can be corrected by the simple act of replacing the batteries in your thermostat or resetting the breaker.

-Check the breakers for both your HVAC and thermostat If your system isn’t responding to your thermostat.
-If the breaker tripped it, you’ll need to reset it to allow your thermostat to be able to communicate with the system.
+Check the breakers for both your thermostat and HVAC equipment if your system doesn’t respond to your thermostat.
+If the breaker has tripped, it’ll need to be reset to allow the thermostat to communicate with the system.

-It’s also crucial to examine your thermostat for signs of wear or damage.
-Find evidence of dust or dirt and ensure that the thermostat isn’t overly exposed to sunlight.
-Examine the fan blades for signs of damage and rust.
-These simple checks can prevent costly repairs in the future, and help ensure that your equipment is operating as efficiently as it is possible.
+It is also essential to examine your thermostat for signs of wear or damage.
+Examine for dust or dirt and make sure that the thermostat is not overly exposed to the sun.
+The fan blades must be inspected for any signs of rust or damage.
+These simple checks will help prevent costly repairs in the future, and help ensure that your equipment is operating as smoothly as it can.

-Conducting basic HVAC maintenance on your commercial building is a great way to reduce energy costs, maintain comfort, and extend the lifespan of your heating and cooling equipment.
-It is possible to keep your building cool throughout the year by identifying any issues with your thermostat, setting your breaker and replacing your batteries.
-Be sure to call an expert if you’re having other issues or are unsure of what’s wrong with your system.
+Conducting basic HVAC maintenance on your commercial building is a great way to reduce the cost of energy, maintain comfort and prolong the lifespan of your heating and cooling equipment.
+You can ensure that your building stays cool throughout the year by identifying problems with your thermostat, then resetting your breaker and replacing your batteries.
+Remember to call an expert if you’re having any other problems or aren’t sure what’s wrong with your system.

 Explore More